 - Preferably head out with a group of other paddlers

-- Not drink alcohol before paddling
+- Don’t alcohol before (or while!) paddling

 - Tell someone where you’re going and when you’re going to be back